Asymptotic sampling distributions made easy: loose linkage in the ancestral recombination graph: Introduction

-At the same time, \emph{approximate} formulae and expansions for the sampling distribution are available when recombination is strong compared to resampling~\cite{JenkinsSong2009,JenkinsSong2010,BhaskarSong2012,JenkinsSong2012,JenkinsFearnheadSong2015}.
+At the same time, \emph{approximate} analytic formulae and expansions for the sampling distribution are available when recombination is strong compared to genetic drift~\cite{JenkinsSong2009,JenkinsSong2010,BhaskarSong2012,JenkinsSong2012,JenkinsFearnheadSong2015}.
 Much of this work is based on a recursive representation for the sampling distribution that goes back to Golding~\cite{Golding1984}; see also~\cite{EthierGriffiths1990}.
 In particular, this includes the work~\cite{BhaskarSong2012} of Bhaskar and Song, which seems to be the only work to date that treats more than two sites.
-It is based on a generalisation of Golding's recursion to more than two sites and its approximate solution.
-The technical effort is considerable and while some probabilistic intepretation in terms of noncentral hypergeometric distributions is given, the connection to the underlying ancestral structure is anything but obvious.
+It is based on a generalisation of Golding's recursion to more than two sites.
+The authors show that a certain ansatz satisfies Golding's recursion up to a certain order.
+This is technically challenging and, more importantly, it is not easy to see where the ansatz comes from.
+While the authors give some probabilistic interpretation in terms of Wallenius' noncentral hypergeometric distributions, there is no clear connection to the underlying ancestral structure.

 Therefore, it seems desirable to find an alternative approach that exploits the genealogical structure of the problem more efficiently.
 This was accomplished in~\cite{JenkinsFearnheadSong2015} for the case of two sites.
 Based on the insight that for `infinitely' strong recombination, the ARG reduces to a collection of independent Kingman coalescents, one for each site, the authors constructed a coupling between such a collection and the full ARG.
-Ultimately, this led to an approximation of the sampling distribution, with the first-order correction in the reciprocal of the recombination rate expressed in terms of single-site sampling distributions, in a way that does not depend on the mutation model used, a property called \emph{universality} by the authors.
+This coupling allowed for an easy derivation of the first-order correction in the reciprocal of the recombination rate.
+This correction can, in, fact, be expressed in terms of single-site sampling distributions, in a way that does not depend on the mutation model used; this property was called \emph{universality} by the authors.